Syncing 10,000 leads/mo? GET A DEMO

 SE Ranking is the all-in-one SEO software designed for businesses looking to establish a seamless SEO and PPC workflow.
 These tasks include keyword and competitor research, as well as website and advertising monitoring.

 By introducing the SE Ranking software into your keyword research process, you can discover effective keywords for your advertising campaigns, as well as search volume and dynamics.
-As well as this, you can access Google Ads’ cost information, including CPC data per region.

 How to use SE Ranking

-Step 1: Enter the targeted keyword previously selected in the Google keyword planner.
+Step 1: Enter the targeted keyword previously selected in the Google Keyword Planner..

 Step 2: Select the Google search engine and your search location.